ClementDreptin/Hayzen/README.md

 Now run `msbuild` to compile the plugin and deploy it to your console.

-#### Notes
+#### About the deployment

-If you don't want to deploy to your console automatically, you can exclude the deployment from the build in `Configuration Properties > Console Deployment > General > Excluded From Build`.
+If you don't want to deploy to your console automatically, you can exclude the deployment from the build in `Configuration Properties > Console Deployment > General > Excluded From Build` in Visual Studio, or by adding `<ExcludedFromBuild>true</ExcludedFromBuild>` to `Project.ItemDefinitionGroup.Deploy` in `Hayzen.vcxproj`.

-If you still want to deploy but are not satisfied with the deploy location on the console, you can change it in `Configuration Properties > Console Deployment > Copy To Hard Drive > Deployment Root`.
+If you still want to deploy but are not satisfied with the deploy location on the console, you can change it in `Configuration Properties > Console Deployment > Copy To Hard Drive > Deployment Root` in Visual Studio, or by changing `Project.PropertyGroup.RemoteRoot` in `Hayzen.vcxproj`.

+#### About the debug configuration

+The `Debug` build configuration **does NOT** use the debug runtime nor the default debug libraries, this is due to extra checks being done in the debug version of XAPI (`xapilibd.lib`) that trigger a kernel exception (`stop code 0xf4: CRITICAL_OBJECT_TERMINATION`) when trying to execute code that lives in a non-executable memory page.
+This happens when hooking a function and trying to jump back to its original code, which lives in the `.data` segment of the plugin while the hook is active.

+Because we are not linking to the default debug libraries, the debug build has to use the release builds of [XexUtils](https://github.com/ClementDreptin/XexUtils) and [mINI](https://github.com/ClementDreptin/Hayzen/tree/master/deps/mINI).